patriotnewsactivism/chat-bot-ai/marketing/SKOOL_COMMUNITY_POSTS.md

-# Skool Community Posts for ChatForge Launch
+# Skool Community Posts for BuildMyBot Launch

 ## Main Launch Post
 ```
 🚀 EXCLUSIVE LAUNCH FOR SKOOL MEMBERS!

-I've built ChatForge - a PROFESSIONAL AI CHATBOT PLATFORM that usually costs $10,000+ to develop.
+I've built BuildMyBot - a PROFESSIONAL AI CHATBOT PLATFORM that usually costs $10,000+ to develop.

 BUT - I'm giving the first 50 Skool members:
 ✅ FREE ACCESS to all features